 Time and effort is devoted to keeping the specifications constant such that only the pure changes in price are tracked.
 Some information is also collected in order to ensure, as much as possible, that the collected data correspond to the same specifications over time.
 This constant quality price then feeds into the Canadian System of Macroeconomic Accounts estimates of constant dollar gross domestic product.

 Missing data are generally estimated by a systematized imputation process.
 In any given period, price data may not be available.
-In such cases, missing data are imputed using the average price movement of remaining units within the same stratum (overall mean or targeted mean imputation method).
+In such cases, missing data for a unit are imputed using the average price movement of remaining units within the same stratum.

 The For-hire Motor Carrier Freight Services Price Index (FHMCFSPI) uses establishment revenues as its weighting source.
-The establishment revenues are derived from the Business Register.
+The establishment revenues are derived from the Statistics Canada's Business Register.

 Estimates are produced by calculating a weighted average of price relatives by industry, which are chained together to form an index series.
 The FHMCFSPI is a Laspeyres chain linked index, available at the Canada level only.